MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 The user registering the cluster must have **at least one** of the following:
    - A user account with the built-in **Owner** role
-   - A Service Principal with either the built-in **Microsoft.Kubernetes connected cluster role** (Minimum), built-in **Contributer** role or built-in **Owner** role
+   - A service principal with either the built-in **Microsoft.Kubernetes connected cluster** role (minimum), the built-in **Contributer** role, or the built-in **Owner** role

 If your Azure subscription is through an EA or CSP, the easiest way to get the required permissions is to ask your Azure subscription admin to assign a built-in "Owner" or "Contributor" Azure role to your subscription.

-### Optional - Create a new Service Principal
+### Optional: Create a new service principal
-If you need to create a new Service Principal, the following steps will create a new Service Principal, with the built-in **Microsoft.Kubernetes connected cluster role** and set the scope at the subscription level.
+If you need to create a new service principal, run the following steps to create a new service principal with the built-in **Microsoft.Kubernetes connected cluster** role and also to set the scope at the subscription level.

 Install and import the following Azure PowerShell modules: